60+ Entry-Level Remote Jobs | Work From Home With No Experience.

 To become a virtual assistant you should have some virtual assistant training, which can be done online.

-A lot of virtual assistant duties require having strong social media marketing skills, WordPress skills, and email marketing skills – all of which you will learn in Be Your Own Blog Boss.
+A lot of virtual assistant duties require having strong social media marketing skills, WordPress skills, and email marketing skills – all of which you will learn in The Blog Monetization Course with Chelsea at HerPaperRoute.

 Once you have your training, you can start seeking clients.